Added by Brad Hoff on February 27, 2015 at 4:55pm — No Comments

 PRE-SHOW ANNOUNCEMENT - Tonight on Fire Engineering Radio Join the Tap the Box guys with host Billy Greenwood and Chief Don DeAngelis as the industry leaders in fire service leadership discuss the leading…Continue

-Added by Assistant Chief Billy Greenwood on February 27, 2015 at 8:00am — No Comments
+Added by Fire Chief Billy Greenwood on February 27, 2015 at 8:00am — No Comments

 Many departments across the country have a in-house maze for SCBA Confidence training.
 These mazes are great for instilling confidence for the brand new fire fighter and maintaining proficiencies for the 20 year veteran.
 The issue that I have heard not just in my own department but departments across the county in which I reside is, “I can do this maze in my sleep” statement.
 A lot of mazes are constructed modular so different paths can be taken; the maze will also be slightly different…Continue

 Added by Lou Comenale on February 26, 2015 at 8:46pm — No Comments

 Added by Mark vonAppen on February 26, 2015 at 3:00pm — No Comments

 My friends at Tailboard Training published a new blog post recently.
 It’s called Ultrahazardous.
 Everyone in the fire service should read this short piece…everyone from the department chief to the newest rookie, to every person even considering the pursuit…Continue

 Added by Dan Kerrigan on February 26, 2015 at 9:30am — No Comments